Kenza-AI/deep-learning-addition/README.md

 # deep-learning-addition
-A LSTM model that learns to perform arithmetic addition for integers.
+A LSTM model that learns to perform arithmetic addition on integers.
 It's a simple Deep Learning calculator.

+Example: 12 + 134 = 146

 ## Development